 I’ve got a double feature for you today.
-First I’ve got a post from Phillip Hines, promotional model and event marketing freelancer.
+First I’ve got an article from Phillip Hines, promotional model and event marketing freelancer.
 I follow that up with a podcast interview with Phillip where he tells me all about event marketing and how to get part-time jobs in the industry.

 You never know where your next big job could come from.